 But apart from agreeing to an Allied-Control Commission for Germany, and that France should be one of the occupying powers, little of real importance was achieved.
 Unlike the situation in earlier summit conferences, in which military strategy predominated, the three leaders were concerned primarily with diplomatic negotiations associated with the establishment of the overall shape of the post-war world.

 Without the knowledge of Churchill, a secret agreement was reached to cover the USSR’s demands in return for a Soviet entry into the war against Japan.
-Although Chinese interests were affected by this agreement, Generalissimo Chiang Kai-shek was another who was not informed of the agreement, which included preservation of the status quo of Mongolia, return to the USSR of the southern part of Sakhalin island, and Soviet acquisition of the Kurile islands.
+Although Chinese interests were affected by this agreement, Generalissimo Chiang Kai-shek was another who was not informed of the agreement, which included preservation of the status quo of Mongolia, return to the USSR of the southern part of Sakhalin island, and Soviet acquisition of the Kurile islands group.

 The most difficult discussions centred on the Polish government and Poland’s frontiers, but an agreement of sorts, though only temporary, was reached.
 Other successes at the talks included the settlement of voting rights in the United Nations, a matter which the Dumbarton Oaks conference (21 August/7 October 1944) had failed to resolve, agreement that all nationals accused of being deserters or traitors should be returned to their countries of origin, and the issue of the Declaration on Liberated Europe.